xgnit/evolutionary-reinforcement-neural-network-autonomous-car/readme.md

-# An self learning autonomous driving vehicle based on evolutionary neural network
+# An self learning autonomous vehicle based on evolutionary neural network

 Start the program by running: python Game.py